-- Note 1: A contact is solid if it is prolonged or results in a change of motion of the basket or the envelope. - Note 2: Incidental contact with grass or leaves will not be penalized
+- Note 1: A contact is solid if it is prolonged or results in a change of motion of the basket or the envelope. - Note 2: Incidental contact with grass or leaves will not be penalized.

-11.5 GROUND CONTACT 2
+11. 5 GROUND CONTACT 2

 No part of the balloon or anything attached to it may contact the ground or water surface or anything resting on or attached to the ground (marker excepted) within the Marker Measuring Area or within 200 meters of any goal/target set by the Director or selected by a competitor.
 Penalty for each contact is 100 task points if light and 500 task points if solid.
 The penalty is applied to the task of the goal/target involved.
-A contact is solid if it is prolonged or results in a change of motion of the basket or the envelope.

-- Note 1: A contact is solid if prolonged or results in a change of motion of the basket or the envelope. - Note 2: Incidental contact with grass or leaves will not be penalized. - Note 3: Competitors will not be penalized under both rules for any single contact.
+- · Note 1: A contact is solid if prolonged or results in a change of motion of the basket or the envelope. - Note 2: Incidental contact with grass or leaves will not be penalized. - Note 3: Competitors will not be penalized under both rules for any single contact.
 If a landing occurs within an MMA, the competitor will be penalized under Rule 13.3.4 distance infringements.

-11.6 PERMISSION TO RETRIEVE
+11. 6 PERMISSION TO RETRIEVE